hyperledger-labs/splice/cluster/README.md

 1. If you do not release the lock on a cluster, the lock reaper will automatically do so once it notices a lock has been held for more than six hours.
 The reaper process is run hourly.
+1. If you are confident a cluster is no longer in use, it is also possible to forcibly remove someone else's lock with `cncluster unlock_force`.
+This should be done only as a last resort, and only in the event you are absolutely sure the cluster is no longer in use.
+If you do forcibly remove a cluster lock, please be sure to let the former lockholder know.

 ### Add a Component to the Build